ShaunaGordon/hugo-lucid-dream/README.md

 	images = ["/images/bg1.jpeg", "<some other image>"] 	#Multiple images as background
 ```

-Providing multiple images to the `images` array enables the random image background feature of Dream Plus, which cycles the background within the given array every time the site is reloaded.
+Providing multiple images to the `images` array enables the random image background feature of Lucid Dream, which cycles the background within the given array every time the site is reloaded.
 You may also blur the background to a certain extent through the `blur` variable.

 > All the background-configuring variables are to be placed inside the `backround` table under `params`